algorandfoundation/xGov/Proposals/xgov-133.md

 ## Additional information

-Vote for as many iterations of this proposal as you want to fund.
+The AlgoROSSA proposal has been submitted in ten shards of 10kA each rather than one large request of 100kA.
+Please vote for as many shards as you want to fund.